 There are 2 blocks of plumbed toilets on the campground, not to mention the pit toilets located at each of the points of interest on the 9 mile loop drive through the park.
 All toilets are clean and well maintained, including the pit toilets.
 Plumbed toilets are available at the visitor centre.

 If you have a bit of time on your side, come to Chaco Canyon prepared to camp; once you get here at least you will have all the necessary accoutrements to set up camp.
 We arrived with the intention of it being a day trip, but having finally made it down the road to Chaco Canyon, and wanting to see much more of this captivating place, we made an impromptu decision to camp in a semi-prepared way (more beer would have been good!).

 Chaco Canyon has become an increasingly popular destination.
 During the Summer months and early Autumn it can be next to impossible to secure a campsite.
 As you have seen above there are very few non reservable sites (only 8 in total).
 During this busy period we strongly recommended you book a site in advance.
-Click here to reserve a site directly with the campground.
+Go online to reserve a campsite at www.recreation.gov